o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-blast/install-houdini-plugin.md

  To create NVIDIA Blast assets, you must install a set of plug\-ins and Houdini Digital Assets for SideFX Houdini\.

 **Note**
-NVIDIA Blast for O3DE requires a SideFX Houdini commercial or indie license to create assets\.
+NVIDIA Blast for Lumberyard requires a SideFX Houdini commercial or indie license to create assets\.
 The apprentice license is not sufficient\.
 For more information on Houdini, see [SideFX's home page](https://www.sidefx.com/)\.
 The precompiled Houdini plug\-ins supplied with the **NVIDIA Blast** gem require Houdini 18\.0\.

 **Contents**